 Let's combine both: speed and benefit.
 The main advantages of traditional chemical fertilizers are relatively light transportation and use (pouring out, dosing, etc.), and most of them are quickly absorbed by plants (especially nitrogenous compounds).
-The main disadvantage of these fertilizers is that some of them, especially in unfavorable climatic conditions, are washed in groundwater or evaporated to the atmosphere in the form of gas.
-In this way, some of the fertilizer is lost and the plant reaches fewer active substances, in some cases even up to 50% of the loss.
+The main disadvantage of these fertilizers is that some of them, especially in unfavorable climatic conditions, are washed away in groundwater or evaporate to the atmosphere in the form of gas.
+Therefore, a portion of the fertilizers is lost and the plant reaches fewer active substances, in some cases even up to 50% of the loss.
 In addition, the intensive use of mineral fertilizers changes the balance of soil elements and also the composition of soil micro-organisms transforms.
 For these reasons, mineral fertilizers are not being used most effectively.

-The higher the biological activity of the soil is, the more the plants are resistant to the environment, the better the relationship between soil air and water, the more effective the roots of the plants develops.
-Plants are easier to absorb chemical fertilizers, less loss of active substances.
+The higher the biological activity of the soil is, the more the plants are resistant to the environment, the better the relationship between soil air and water, the more effectively the roots of the plants develop.
+Plants absorb chemical fertilizers easier, fewer active substances are lost.
 Some of them are captured in organic compounds and gradually released into the rhizosphere, ensuring a steady supply of nutrients to the plant during vegetation.
 In addition to the incorporation of traditional organic fertilizers such as slurry, hummus, sapropel or plant residues into the soil, the use of industrially produced biological preparations has increased significantly over the past decades.
-The market for biological fertilizers can offer products of very different composition, ranging from extracts to concentrates of microorganisms.
+The market for biological fertilizers can offer products of very different compositions, ranging from extracts to concentrates of microorganisms.
 The overall purpose of all these preparations is the same - to restore soil fertility, to solve metabolic disorders, to activate biological activity, to inhibit the growth of pathogenic microorganisms.
 Compositions for complex agricultural microbiological preparations typically include nitrogen fixative, phosphate-soluble, potassium immobilizing bacterial culture, mycorrhizal and antagonistic fungi cultures, biologically active and auxiliary materials to facilitate plant nutrition or micro-organism uptake in the soil.
-The main advantages of such preparations are obvious: better soil quality and higher quality and bigger yield.
+The main advantages of such preparations are obvious: better soil quality and higher yield and its quality.
 The main drawback is the lack of information on their applicability in conventional farming techniques.
 The great variety of products and prices creates preconditions for mistake choice, so it is advisable to only use products that are already established in the market and have scientific substantiation.
 The effectiveness of multi-component, various microorganism, and organic substances may be less dependent on specific climatic or operating conditions.
 One such product is soil improver "BioSpectrum".